 When the project was ready for installation in the visitor center, officials discovered that the entire south wall would need to be replaced.
 During the past 40 years, temperature changes affected the wall and moisture infiltrated it.

 So the wall and its windows were replaced and upgraded to enhance the new installations.
 The flooring and restrooms also were upgraded, while preserving the original 1972 architecture.
-The renovation was a separate project.

 Alec Gillman, the DCR visitor services supervisor at Mount Greylock, was instrumental in the installation, Pearl said.
 Exhibit designer Michael Hanke of Amherst designed the various pieces, and Sean McElroy and Noelle LaMuniere of Sheffield produced the pieces based on Hanke’s designs.